 We all know the feeling: you place an order online, and immediately you’re refreshing your inbox for that shipping confirmation.
 Order tracking emails are some of the most opened messages in ecommerce (65% average open rate!), and transactional emails like shipping updates get 8X more engagement than standard marketing emails.

 That’s why sending shoppers straight to USPS or FedEx is such a wasted opportunity.
-The best brands don’t just tell customers where their package is, they create branded order tracking pages that keep shoppers engaged, on-site, and often shopping again.
+The best brands don’t just tell customers where their package is, they create branded order tracking experiences that keep shoppers engaged, on-site, and often shopping again.
+By delivering branded order tracking emails that link through to fully featured webpages, you’ll be able to build a cohesive experience for your brand that boosts engagement, drives upsell revenue, and reduces customer support inquiries.

 The best order tracking pages aren’t just about telling customers where their package is—they’re about creating an experience that feels seamless, branded, and valuable.
 Here’s what separates a good page from a great one: